aziis98/website-2023/src/pages/articles/nextstep-steve-jobs-video.md

 The other cool thing that this object linking introduces is that I think it mostly solves the problem of keeping various files up to date.
 One of the problems I have come up against the most is having some templates and some source files and _having to write a custom build system from scratch_ just to render everything while keeping things simple and not having to mess with [Makefiles](https://en.wikipedia.org/wiki/Make_(software)#Makefiles) and alike.

-Actually I always end up writing Makefiles, another example is I had to put some SVG pictures made with [Inkscape](https://inkscape.org/) and some made with [Asymptote](https://asymptote.sourceforge.io/) inside some LaTeX files.
-I needed to convert SVGs into something that TeX could import (and this could be done with Inkscape from the CLI) while Asymptote figures are generated using its the `asymptote` command and everything is compiled to PDF using `pdflatex`.
+Actually I always end up writing Makefiles, for example one thing I had to do is put some SVG pictures made with [Inkscape](https://inkscape.org/) and some made with [Asymptote](https://asymptote.sourceforge.io/) inside some LaTeX files and render everything to PDF.

+I needed to convert SVGs into something that TeX could import (and this could be done with Inkscape from the CLI) while Asymptote figures are generated using the `asymptote` command and then everything is compiled to PDF using `pdflatex`.

-In an alternative world I would be writing "latex" in a WYSIWYG editor (something like [TeXMacs](https://www.texmacs.org/tmweb/home/welcome.en.html) that is awesome and I should use it more) and drag and drop pictures where I want them in the document.
-This would be straight forward for the Inkscape SVG pictures as in the end its all vector graphics.
-For the asymptote ones the system could provide a "transformed link" where picture is compiled as needed when the source code is updated.
+In an alternative world I would be writing "latex" in a WYSIWYG editor (e.g. something like [TeXMacs](https://www.texmacs.org/tmweb/home/welcome.en.html), it's an awesome project and I should use it far more) and drag and drop pictures where I want them in the document.
+This would be straight forward for the Inkscape svg pictures as in the end its all vector graphics.
+For the asymptote ones the system could provide a "transformed link" where the picture is compiled as needed when the source code is updated.

 ### Directed Acyclic Graphs